richardvenneman/appsignal-docs/source/application/integrations/jira.html.md

 ![fields](/images/screenshots/jira/fields.png)

-Getting Jira working can be a bit of a hassle, but you it should work if you follow the above steps with care.
+Getting Jira working can be a bit of a hassle, but it should work if you follow the above steps with care.
 If you run into any issues, don't hesitate to contact us at <a href="mailto:contact@appsignal.com">contact@appsignal.com</a> if other errors occur.